 Attach the new ECS Tuning Exact Fit brake lines to the calipers.

 Your new brake lines come complete with a banjo bolt and two new copper sealing washers.
 Make sure you have one copper washer on either side of the hose fitting, as shown.

-• Insert the banjo bolt through the washers and hose fitting.
+Insert the banjo bolt through the washers and hose tting.

-Make your final brake hose connection by screwing the rigid brake line at the chassis into the Exact-Fit brake hose.
+Make your nal brake hose connection by screwing the rigid brake line at the chassis into the Exact-Fit brake hose.

-Reinstall the u-shaped retainer clip, then hand-tighten the fittng.
+Reinstall the u-shaped retainer clip, then hand-tighten the fitting.

 Have an assistant turn the steering wheel back and forth as you watch the hose and speed sensor cables.
 Make sure the brake hoses do not rub or bind as the steering is turned back and forth.

 Repeat all steps shown so far to install the opposite side brake kit.